JBEI/foldy/deployment/foldy-in-a-box/README.md

     * Under `Boot Disk` it probably suggests switching to an image which better supports GPUs such as `Deep Learning VM with CUDA 11.3 M110`.
 Click "Switch", then also change the size of the boot disk to 3000GB, to support installing the AlphaFold databases and holding your fold outputs.
     * Under `Firewall` select "Allow HTTP traffic".
     * That's it, you can now create your instance. **If instance creation fails, check the [debugging](#debugging) steps below.**
+      > Note that resource availability errors are common.
+The demand for GPUs is very high these days. \ varies by GPU type, by zone, and even by time of day.
+We recommend trying other resource types (eg, change to a different size GPU), try a different zone, or try again later.
+See [Debugging](#debugging) for more info.

 2. Install Foldy
     * Once the machine is started, you can use the Cloud Console to SSH from your browser.
 Look for an "SSH" button on the row next to your instance.
 You can also SSH using the gcloud command line tool.
 See instructions below.
     * If it asks to install NVIDIA drivers, say yes.